Guidelines for working with the media

-- Another major role for EMU’s Public Information Officer is to speak on behalf of the university.
-In particular, he or she is authorized to explain EMU policy to the media and transmit information about EMU affairs.
+- Another major role for EMU’s media relations staff is to speak on behalf of the university, to explain EMU policy to the media and transmit information about EMU affairs.
 Faculty members are not permitted to do this.
 You are free to express your personal views in public or private, provided that it is done explicitly in your name and not in that of the university.
 If you receive any questions from the media regarding university policies, you should direct the journalist to the Public Information Officer or Director of Marketing & Communications.

 The stories that make the news

 You tell us about your latest work or other news and we’ll discuss the angles and audiences to whom it might appeal.

 - relate closely to an event which has already made news

 - provide a new and interesting angle or some human interest

 All news is more interesting if it is about people rather than things.
 A story about academic research will have a far better chance of being picked up by the press if it includes personal details that will help it come alive for the audience, or if is about something that will affect the lives of ordinary people.

 We’ll then write the press release, incorporating the vital information.
 You can check over the press release for accuracy, but remember, we are writing the press release in the format and manner necessary for widest possible usage by the media.